coletdjnz/yt-dlp-get-pot/README.md

 _[what is a PO Token?](https://github.com/yt-dlp/yt-dlp/wiki#po-token-guide)_

-A simple plugin framework for yt-dlp that allows the YouTube extractor to request PO Tokens from an external source when needed.
+A plugin framework for yt-dlp that allows the YouTube extractor to request Proof of Origin (PO) Tokens from an external source when needed.
-It makes use <sup>(abuse)</sup> of the yt-dlp HTTP Request Handler framework to allow multiple implementations to co-exist.
+It allows for multiple providers to co-exist and provide PO Tokens for different scenarios.

 > For example, one plugin could support fetching PO Tokens for logged-out users, while another supports fetching PO Tokens for logged-in users.